Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 The Cardigan Arms

 The Cardigan Arms is a local institution that’s been brought back to life by Kirkstall Brewery.
 That means you have three irresistible reasons to go – the wonderful historic feel, the quality beer offering, and now, that cracking roast dinner.
-It’s served from 12pm to 5pm every Sunday and there’s something for everyone, all for £11.50.
-Their meats change every week, so you could have anything from thinly sliced topside of beef to roasted leg of lamb.
+It’s served from 12pm to 5pm every Sunday and there’s something for everyone.
+Choose between roast beef for £12.50 or roasted leg of lamb for £14.95.
 They have a roasted root vegetable nut loaf for the veggies, and everyone gets roast potatoes, carrots, parsnips, savoy cabbage and what might well be the biggest Yorkshire pudding you’ve ever seen.

 The Cardigan Arms, 364 Kirkstall Road, Leeds, West Yorkshire, LS4 2HQ.